parallaxinc/PropWare/docs/UsingAnIDE.md

 3. For any source file that does not yet exist, create an empty file in its place.
 CMake will throw errors if your CMakeLists.txt file references any non-existing source files.
 4. At the terminal, enter your project's directory and type `cmake -G "Eclipse CDT4 - Unix Makefiles" .`.
 Notice that this time, we're adding a hook to tell CMake that we're using Eclipse.
-If you prefer another IDE, check the [CMake Wiki](http://www.cmake.org/Wiki/CMake_Generator_Specific_Information) to see if it is supported.
+If you prefer another IDE, get_non_blocking the [CMake
+   Wiki](http://www.cmake.org/Wiki/CMake_Generator_Specific_Information) to see if it is supported.
 5. Navigating the Eclipse import dialogue:
   1. Open Eclipse.
 In the `File` menu, select `Import...`.